papermashea/dvia-2019/1.mapping-time/README.md

 In future iterations, I would like to finish up the following elements:
 - mapping sky color to am/pm
+- translate clouds to seconds
 - apply a random wave to the top of the water rising
 - affix the water rising at 50 years and make the water go darker
-- map year.progress to lights and seasons to make an animation that slowly grows dark
+- map year.progress to lights and seasons to make an animation that slowly grows dark after 2060